Arturo Checchi: Biography

 He was born in Fucecchio.
 In 1898, he began the study of drawing with a private tutor.
-In 1902 he enrolled for three years at the Academy of Fine Arts in Florence, studying under Alfonso De Carolis.
+In 1902, he enrolled for three years at the Academy of Fine Arts in Florence, studying under Alfonso De Carolis.
 After completing studies, he settled in Florence, working as a decorative painter until the outbreak of the First World War led him to return to Fucecchio.

 Checchi exhibited at the Florentine Promotrice of 1911, 1913, and 1914, and at the Secessione Romana of 1914 and 1915.
 Works from the latter are now part of the collections of the Galleries of Modern Art at Florence and Rome.

-In 1916 he had two personal shows in Forte dei Marmi and at the Kursaal in Viareggio.
-In 1918 he participated in the exhibition Ars Florentina, and in the 1920 and 1922 Promotrice of Florence.
+In 1916, he had two personal shows at the Forte dei Marmi and at the Kursaal in Viareggio.
+In 1918, he participated in the exhibition Ars Florentina, and in 1920 and 1922 Promotrice of Florence.
 In 1920, he held an exhibition in Florence.

-In 1921 he presented three etchings at the Rome Biennale.
-In 1922 he exhibited at the "Quadrennial of Turin" and Fiorentina spring.
-In 1924 he was honored at the S. Ussi shows the framework for Le Marie.
+In 1921, he presented three etchings at the Rome Biennale.
+In 1922, he exhibited at the "Quadrennial of Turin" and the Fiorentina spring.
+In 1924, he was honoured at the S. Ussi shows for the framework for Le Marie.
 In 1925, he moved to Perugia to teach at the Academy of Fine Arts.

 Arturo Checchi was present in 1927 at the exhibition of the Black and White of New York.
 He exhibited in the Venice Biennale for the first time in 1928, and again in 1932, 1934, 1936 and 1940 with etchings, drawings and paintings.
-In 1939, he taught figure drawing at the Academy of Brera and 1942 back to Academy of Florence as a lecturer until 1961.
-After the war he continued to exhibit in Rome and Florence.
+In 1939, he taught figure drawing at the Academy of Brera and in 1942 back to Academy of Florence as a lecturer until 1961.
+After the war, he continued to exhibit in Rome and Florence.